sungrow-firmware/firmware/README.md

 # Sungrow Firmware Archive
-Firmware archive for some Sungrow devices.
+Firmware archive for all Sungrow devices.